Gato-class submarine: Engine changes

-General Motors Cleveland 16-248 V-type as original installations.
-These engines were hardy, rugged, and well liked by the crews and served the boats quite well.
+General Motors Cleveland Model 16-248 V-type as original installations.
+These engines were hardy, rugged, and well liked by the crews and served the ships quite well.
+Both the Fairbanks-Morse and General Motors engines were two-stroke cycle types.

+Two manufacturers supplied electric motors for the Gato class.
+Elliott Company motors were fitted primarily to boats with Fairbanks-Morse engines.
+General Electric motors were fitted primarily to boats with General Motors engines, but some Fairbanks-Morse boats received General Electric motors.

 Fairwater changes

-At the beginning of the war, Gato-class boats, as well as the Gar and Tambor classes, had fully shrouded fairwaters visually similar to modern nuclear submarines.
+At the beginning of the war, Gato-class ships, as well as the Gar and Tambor classes, had fully shrouded fairwaters visually similar to modern nuclear submarines.
 Experience during the war led to the progressive reduction of this structure to reduce visibility and radar profile at the expense of underwater performance and foul-weather operating comfort.
 Most of the subs in postwar movies show the final result of these modifications.
 A side benefit of these modifications was the creation of convenient locations for antiaircraft guns.

-Ships in class
+Boats in class

-Seventy-seven of these boats were commissioned from November 1941 (Drum) through April 1944 (Croaker).
-Twenty of the 52 U.S. submarines lost in World War II were of this class, plus Halibut, a damaged boat that returned to the U.S., but was considered a constructive total loss and not repaired.
+Seventy-seven of these ships were commissioned from November 1941 (Drum) through April 1944 (Croaker).
+Twenty of the 52 U.S. submarines lost in World War II were of this class, plus Halibut, a damaged ship that returned to the U.S., but was considered a constructive total loss and not repaired.